abhigpta19/Tiger_Backend/README.md

     "word_Count": 5,
     "Average_Word_Length": "3.4"
   }
+- **Browser:**  You can directly get the data if you type the url in browser by replacing {id} with the unique id of the post.  https://social-media-post-cxvw.onrender.com/api/v1/posts/{id}/analysis/
 ## Additional Notes

 ### Rate Limiting:
 The application includes rate limiting based on IP using Express.js middleware.
 We made a separate middleware in the Middleware section for this purpose.
 ### Caching Mechanism
 Redis Database supports caching mechanism for the fast retrieval of data because it uses primary memory of the system.
 So we use it in this assignment.
+### Deployment
+The Nodejs application is deployed on Render and the deployment link is https://social-media-post-cxvw.onrender.com Instances of redis has been made on Render and it is connected to the application with the Connection URL.